Bayesian Repulsive Mixture Modeling with Mat\'ern Point Processes: Introduction

-In this work, we propose a new class of repulsive priors based on the \matern type-III point process. \matern point processes are a class of repulsive point processes first studied in~\citet{matern1960, matern1986}.
-More recently,~\citet{rao2017matern} developed a simple and efficient Markov chain Monte Carlo (MCMC) sampling algorithm for a generalized \matern type-III process (see~\cref{sec:background}).
-In this paper, we bring this process to the setting of mixture models, using them as a repulsive prior over the number of components and their locations.
-Treating the \matern realization as a latent, rather than a fully observed point process, raises computational challenges that the algorithm from~\citet{rao2017matern} does not handle.
+In this work, we propose a new, flexible class of repulsive priors based on the \matern type-III point process~\citet{matern1960, matern1986}.
+An advantage of these is the ability to flexibly introduce new, mechanistic repulsive mechanisms, as shown recently in~\citet{rao2017matern}.
+That work also developed an efficient Markov chain Monte Carlo (MCMC) algorithm for posterior sampling.
+We bring this process to the setting of mixture models, using them as a repulsive prior over the number of components and their locations.
+Treating the \matern realization as a latent, rather than a fully observed point process raises computational challenges that the algorithm from~\citet{rao2017matern} does not handle.
 We develop an efficient MCMC sampler for our model and demonstrate the practicality and flexibility of our proposed repulsive mixture model on a variety of datasets.
-Our proposed algorithm is also useful in \matern point process applications with missing observations, as well as for mixture models without repulsion, as an alternative to often hard-to-tune reversible jump MCMC methods~\citep{richardson1997bayesian} to sample the unknown number of components.
+Our sampler is also useful to sample the number of components in mixture models without repulsion, as an alternative to often hard-to-tune reversible jump MCMC methods~\citep{richardson1997bayesian}.

-We organize this paper as follows. \Cref{sec:background} reviews the generalized \matern type-III point process, while \cref{sec:model} and \cref{sec:method} outline our proposed {\em \matern Repulsive Mixture Model} (MRMM) and our novel MCMC algorithm. \Cref{sec:related-work} discussed related work on repulsive mixture models, and we apply our model to a number of datasets in~\cref{sec:experiment}.
+We organize this paper as follows. \Cref{sec:background} reviews the generalized \matern type-III point process, while \Cref{sec:model} and \Cref{sec:method} outline our proposed {\em \matern Repulsive Mixture Model} (MRMM) and our novel MCMC algorithm. \Cref{sec:related-work} discussed related work on repulsive mixture models, and we apply our model to a number of datasets in~\Cref{sec:experiment}.